agoldst/dfr-browser/README.md

 # What it does

 Currently, this provides very minimal views of topics, documents, and word types as specified in the model.
-There are no visualizations, just lists of "top" words and documents in topics, "top" topics in documents, and "top" topics for words.
-There is also a "bibliography" view of all your documents.
+It provides lists of "top" words and documents in topics, "top" topics in documents, and "top" topics for words, and, for each topic, a visualization of the yearly topic proportions.
+There is also a "bibliography" view of all your documents, ordered by year of publication.

-The ranking calculations are done on the fly, but nothing else is, and the page holds the document-topic matrix in memory.
+The ranking and sorting calculations are done on the fly, but nothing else is, and the page holds the document-topic matrix in memory.
 I haven't done much to optimize it.
-It's serviceable if you run it locally, but I'm not sure I'd throw it up on a web server.
+It's serviceable if you run it locally, but it's not ready to go up on a web server with a big model.

 ## What it should do